Internment of Chinese Indians: Chinese community in India

 The earliest recorded Chinese settlers in British India arrived in Calcutta in 1780.
 Because of the long history of tea cultivation in China, the British colonial authorities attempted to lure experienced workers from China to work on the newly established tea plantations in Assam, starting in 1838.
 Other Chinese migrants were refugees from poverty, famine, and disasters in China.
-By the late 19th century, the people of Chinese origin had gained a reputation as craftsmen and traders in eastern India.
-During World War II and the Chinese Communist Revolution, a large wave of Chinese war refugees settled in Calcutta, North Bengal, and Northeast India.
+By the late 19th century, the people of Chinese origin had gained a reputation as craftsmen and traders in East India.
+During World War II and the Chinese Communist Revolution, a large wave of Chinese war refugees settled in Calcutta, Northern Bengal, and Northeast India.
+By the end of World War II, the Chinese Indian population was estimated by the British colonial government to be 26,250.
 Estimates of the ethnic Chinese population in 1962 varied from 20,000 to 60,000.

 1962 Sino-Indian War

 Following the independence of the Republic of India in 1947 and the founding of the People's Republic of China in 1949, the two countries enjoyed a period of friendly relationship, despite having unresolved border disputes in the areas of NEFA and Aksai Chin.
 The relationship deteriorated, however, after the construction of a Chinese highway in Aksai Chin in 1957, and India's support of the failed 1959 Tibetan uprising against Chinese rule.
 The hostilities culminated in the brief 1962 Sino-Indian War, resulting in a Chinese victory but no change in the effective boundary between the two countries.
 The fighting lasted from 10 October to 20 November 1962.
 On 21 November, China declared ceasefire and withdrew from NEFA, the larger of the two disputed territories, but kept the smaller Aksai Chin.